linode/docs/docs/security/ssl/obtain-a-lets-encrypt-wildcard-ssl-certificate-using-certbot/index.md

 ## Install Dependencies

  First of all, log in to server as a sudo user and continue below:

 ### Install Certbot

-1.Now, install the Certbot (the Let's Encrypt Client) on your server.
+1. Now, install the Certbot (the Let's Encrypt Client) on your server.

     **CentOS**